Refresh your knowledge

 - Proof of Personal Health Insurance Coverage

 - Professional Liability Insurance

-- Drug Screening (10 panel – current within 3 months of beginning clinical)
+- Drug Screening (10 panel – current within three months of beginning clinical)

 - Temporary Permit or Limited License (where required)

-Participants that elect to complete only the theory portion of the course will not open a CastleBranch account to obtain the above pre-admission background checks or pre-clinical requirements.
+Participants that elect to complete only the theory portion of the course will not open a CastleBranch account to obtain the above pre-admission or pre-clinical requirement (ie 2-17 above).
 A copy of a government issued identification card may be submitted with the enrollment application.

 - Course Completion

 The participant must successfully pass both the theory and clinical components to complete the refresher course.
 Upon successful completion, a certificate will be mailed to the participant.
 A copy of the certificate will be sent to the participant’s Board of Nursing to document successful completion of the course.

 If a participant is unable to successfully complete either the theory or the clinical portion, this will result in failure of the refresher course.
 Appeals to have the opportunity to retake course exams or the clinical experience are not guaranteed and will be handled on a case-by-case basis.
 No participant will be allowed more than two opportunities to successfully complete clinical.
 Any dismissal from the course for academic reasons is appealable pursuant to University Policy 2:4.

 Completion Time Frame